faustomilletari/prime-rl/environments/vf_alphabet_sort/README.md

 ### Task
 - **Type**: multi-turn
 - **Parser**: `XMLParser(["alphabetical_sorted"])` on turn 1; `XMLParser(["combined_alphabetical_sorted"])` on later turns
-- **Rubric overview**: For each turn, parses the turn-specific XML block and compares to the ground truth list.
-Final reward is average per-turn similarity raised to `similarity_power`.
+- **Rubric overview**: The reward function uses difflib to calculate sequence similarity between predicted and expected outputs, with the final score raised to the nth power (similarity_power, defaults to 4) to emphasize precision.

 ### Quickstart
 Run an evaluation with default settings: